lisa-lumos/Snowflake/06-data-loading.md

 3. verify that the task owner has sufficient permissions
 4. verify the conditions for the task to run, like streams actually has data.
 Historical data for a stream can be queried using an AT | BEFORE clause.

-There is a 60 min default limit on one run of a task.
-Increase the wh size accordingly if it exceeds this limit, or, increase this timeout limit param for this task using ALTER TASK ...
-SET USER_TASK_TIMEOUT_MS = ....
+`There is a 1hr default limit on one run of a task.` Increase the wh size accordingly if it exceeds this limit, or, increase this timeout limit param for this task using `ALTER TASK ...
+SET USER_TASK_TIMEOUT_MS = ....`

 ## Continuous data pipelines - Examples
 read & skipped.